anyscale/templates/templates/intro-services/README.md

 !serve deploy main:my_app --name=my_service
 ```

-**Tip**: if your app has PyPI dependencies added from the workspace, `serve deploy` will automatically compile these dependencies into a Docker image prior to deploying to optimize startup time.
+**Tip**: If your app has PyPI dependencies that you added from the workspace, `serve deploy` automatically compiles these dependencies into a Docker image prior to deploying to optimize startup time.

-### Service UI Overview
+### Service Overview page in the console

-Navigate to your newly created service in the Anyscale UI (`Home > Services > my_service`).
-It should be in "Starting" state.
-Click into it and wait for the service to enter "Active" state.
+Navigate to your newly created service in the Anyscale console at **Home > Services > my_service**.
+It should be in the "Starting" state.
+Click the service name and wait for the service to enter the "Running" state.

-You should see the service state, key metrics, and system event logs on the overview page.
+You should see the service state, key metrics, and system event logs on the Overview page.

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/intro-services/assets/service-overview.png" height=400px>

-### Query from the public Internet
+### Query from the public internet

-Once the service is up, you can query the service from the public Internet using the same logic as when testing it locally, with two changes:
+Once the service is running, query the service from the public internet using similar logic from the test query in the development workspace.
+Make two changes:
 1. Update the `HOST` to the service endpoint.
 2. Add the authorization token as a header in the HTTP request.

-Both of these values are printed when you run `serve deploy`.
-You can also find them on the service page.
-For example, if the output looks like:
+To find the `HOST` and authorization token values, run `serve deploy`, or find them on the service page.
+For example, for the following output of `serve deploy`:
+- The service endpoint value is: `https://stable_diffusion_app-4rq8m.cld-ltw6mi8dxaebc3yf.s.anyscaleuserdata-staging.com`.
+- The authorization token value is: `26hTWi2kZwEz0Tdi1_CKRep4NLXbuuaSTDb3WMXK9DM`.
+ru
 ```bash
 (anyscale +4.0s) You can query the service endpoint using the curl request below:
 (anyscale +4.0s) curl -H 'Authorization: Bearer 26hTWi2kZwEz0Tdi1_CKRep4NLXbuuaSTDb3WMXK9DM' https://stable_diffusion_app-4rq8m.cld-ltw6mi8dxaebc3yf.s.anyscaleuserdata-staging.com
 ```

-Then:
-- The authorization token is `26hTWi2kZwEz0Tdi1_CKRep4NLXbuuaSTDb3WMXK9DM`.
-- The service endpoint is `https://stable_diffusion_app-4rq8m.cld-ltw6mi8dxaebc3yf.s.anyscaleuserdata-staging.com`.

 ```python